North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 - North Texas' games this year have gone over the total in two out of seven opportunities (28.6%).

-- When North Texas records more than 29.3 points, it is 2-0 against the spread and 2-1 overall.
+- North Texas is 2-0 against the spread and 2-1 overall this season when the team notches more than 29.3 points.

-- When North Texas picks up more than 342.9 yards, the team is 2-2 against the spread and 1-4 overall.
+- When North Texas churns out more than 342.9 yards, the team is 2-2 against the spread and 1-4 overall.

-- This year, the Mean Green have turned the ball over 13 times, two more than the Golden Eagles' takeaways (11).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.